sueszli/spring-geolocation/README.md

-# Handling Geolocation data in Spring-Boot ✨
+# Handling geolocation data in Spring-Boot ✨

-A colleague created a small mobile app prototype to handle locations and you are asked to provide a backend application for it.
+You are asked to provide a backend application that handles geolocation data

 Create a REST API that handles locations.